This is our class page where you can find information about what we are learning about in class and also any other information which may be useful.

 Maths

-In Maths this term, our units will include Place Value, Addition and Subtraction, Area, & Multiplication and Division.
+In Maths this term, our units will include Multiplication and Division, Length and Perimeter, Fractions and Decimals.
 We’ll also be working on improving mental maths skills and times-table fluency.

 Science

-The first half of the Autumn term we will be learning about living things & their habitats.
-The second half of the Autumn term we will be learning about sound.
+The first half of the Autumn term we will be learning about Animals including Humans.
+The second half of the Autumn term we will be learning about Electricity.

-Our P.E. days are Wednesday and Friday until half-term.
-Please ensure P.E. kits are in school for these days.
-When swimming starts, the Friday session will move to Thursday.
+Our P.E. days are Wednesdays (at school) and Thursdays (swimming).
+Please ensure the correct full kits are in for these days.

 P.E lessons